General Condition Information

 - 3-methylcrotonyl-CoA carboxylase

-- It is estimated that less than 125 babies are born with this condition each year in the United States.
+- It is estimated that fewer than 120 babies are born with this condition each year in the United States.

 What is 3-methylcrotonyl-CoA carboxylase deficiency